deckhouse/virtualization/docs/INSTALL.md

 For Linux family operating systems it is recommended to use guest OS images with `cloud-init` support, which allows initializing virtual machines after their creation.

-For Windows operating systems, the platform supports initialization using the built-in sysprep utility.
+For Windows family operating systems, the platform supports initialization with [autounattend](https://learn.microsoft.com/ru-ru/windows-hardware/manufacture/desktop/windows-setup-automation-overview) installation.

 ## Supported virtual machine configurations